Frequently Asked Questions

 What are some typical accommodations for students with disabilities in college?

-Academic accommodations are determined on a case-by-case basis by the coordinator of disability services.
+Academic accommodations are determined on a case-by-case basis by the coordinator of Student Accessibility Services.
 The coordinator reads the submitted documentation provided by your qualified practitioner and meets with you in order to make this determination.

 Some examples of accommodations for students with disabilities includes: